samudzi/projectvision/README.md

 * A Redis Server.
 * Mysql Server.

-So before we start ensure application has accessing to running Redis Server and Mysql Server.
+So before we start ensure application has access to running Redis Server and Mysql Server.

 ## Configuration ##

 * Install gem and dependencies with:

         bundle install

 * Configure database and redis connections.
 Database connections can be configured using `config/database.yml` and redis connection